sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

     return d
 ```

-After running created function, it is possible to see loaded, prepared and pre-processed CIFAR-10 datasets.
+After running created function, it is possible to see loaded, prepared and preprocessed CIFAR-10 datasets.
 <br/>Consider following part of the code:

 ```py